-Note that the classical circuit must use f() twice.
+Note that the pre-quantum circuit must use f() twice.

 5. Here is the quantum-mechanical circuit to answer the switch-light question, using only the Hadamard gate and the xor circuit involving f().
-(X is the operation of measuring the result, which converts from the quantum state to classical observation.)
+(X is the operation of measuring the result, which converts from the quantum state to macroscopic observation.)